tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/alias/1-read.md

   }
 ---

-Get all customer IDs aliased to the Optimizely User ID.
+Get all customer IDs aliased to the specified Optimizely User ID.
+The `dcp_service_id`, `optimizely_datasource_id`, and `optimizely_user_id` are required in the URL.

-The `data` section of response is a map of datasource IDs to their corresponding Customer IDs, each aliased to the canonical Optimizely User ID.
+The `data` section of the response is a map of datasource IDs to their corresponding Customer IDs, each aliased to the canonical Optimizely User ID.

 <div class="attention attention--warning push--bottom">